 Hard cheeses have a longer shelf life than soft cheeses.

-There were 19 living men in Austria found to be direct descendants of Ötzi the Iceman in 2013, determined by blood testing.
+There were 19 living men in Austria found to be genetic relatives of Ötzi the Iceman in 2013, determined by blood testing.

 The Latin name for banana is “musa sapientum” which translates to “fruit of the wise men.”